4-Ingredient Hard Boiled Egg Bento Box

-Skip the lunchables and make this protein-packed hard boiled egg bento box lunch for only $1 each!
-This super easy 4-ingredient bento box is the perfect quick & healthy lunch or snack for picky eaters and those who crave variety.
+Skip the lunchables and make this protein-packed hard boiled egg bento box for only $1 each!
+This super easy 4-ingredient bento box is the perfect quick & healthy breakfast, lunch, or snack for picky eaters and those who crave variety.

 TIME: 25 mins | 🤑 COST: $1.07